 Barnow got involved partly because she lost a partner to overdose 15 years ago.
 But for her, it’s more than personal.
 It’s systemic, and it connects with other justice issues the UCC cares about, including racism.
 Her teaching delves into America’s long history of “racialized drug policies,” ranging from the targeting of Chinese migrants in past centuries to today’s disproportionate sentencing of African American and Latinx people while white people use drugs at the same rate.
 “Today, the administration is leveraging overdose deaths to push the dehumanizing immigration policies we see at the border,” she said.

 Instead of demonizing them, harm-reduction principles encourage churches to learn from people who use drugs, who themselves are the people who prevent the most overdose deaths.
 “Even in the midst of this current overdose crisis, people who use drugs are focused on building community and practicing safety,” Barnow said.
 “It’s about resurrecting our communities and our sense of hope.
 These issues that we’re facing are fixable.
 People who use drugs are showing us the way forward.
 We just need to listen.
 Not only do they not need our pity or condemnation, they deserve our thanks.”

-‘Recognizing them as made in the image of all that is good’
+‘Made in the image of all that is good’

 In churches, “drug use is an issue that people are dealing with, but folks are having a hard time articulating it,” said Erica Poellot, another leader of the movement.
 This can be true even in churches that are progressive on many other issues, like New York City’s Judson Memorial Church, where she directs its Faith and Harm Reduction program, which is part of the national Harm Reduction Coalition.
 She, too, speaks around New York City and nationally on harm reduction and helped lead the Synod workshop and exhibit activities.